Quantum Mechanics in symmetry language: Introduction

 The no-go theorem of PBR proves that in quantum mechanics the state satisfies no-overlap condition (\ref{nooverlap}), and if quantum mechanics is a complete description of nature, the quantum state of a system is one of its physical properties.
 However, these authors conclude that the collapse/projection of state after a measurement is problematic for a physical property which should have {\it a reality of its own}~\cite{qmnooverlap}.
-This brings us to the well known measurement problem of quantum mechanics, namely the apparently nonunitary collapse of the state~\cite{qmdecoherprob}.
-Decoherence by an environment provides a better description of measurement of quantum system than the collapse, see e.g.~\cite{decohererev0,decohererev1,decohererev2,decohererev3,qmdecoherbook,qftdecoher} for recent reviews and evidence for decoherence~\cite{qftdecoher}, and ~\cite{qmmeasurrev} for review of proposed solutions of measurement problem, mainly based on dynamical approaches.
-However, decoherence is not accepted by everyone, and questions and criticisms against it have been raised in the literature see e.g.~\cite{decohcollapse,qmdecoherprob,qmphil}\footnote{According to~\cite{qmdecoherprob} two possible outcomes could not have evolved from a single initial state by a {\it deterministic}, unitary evolution, see paragraph after eq.
-(6b) of this reference.
-Even if we neglect the emphasis on determinism which is in contradiction with observations, this demonstration does not apply to the case of a unitary but discontinuous evolution operator.
-If the unitary evolution operator $U$ is applied to an initial state $|0\rangle$ depending on a variable $v$ and $U(v)$ is discontinuous at $v_0$, then $|A\rangle = U(v_0 + \epsilon) |0\rangle \biggl |_{\epsilon \rightarrow 0} \neq |B\rangle = U(v_0 - \epsilon) |0\rangle \biggl |_{\epsilon \rightarrow 0}$.
-A measurement apparatus can be defined as a system with such a property~\cite{qmsymmbreak}.}.
+This brings us to the well known measurement problem of quantum mechanics, namely the apparently nonunitary collapse of quantum states after a measurement~\cite{qmdecoherprob}.
+Although decoherence by an environment provides an alternative description for this enigma, see e.g.~\cite{decohererev0,decohererev1,decohererev2,decohererev3,qmdecoherbook,qftdecoher} for recent reviews and evidence for decoherence~\cite{qftdecoher} and ~\cite{qmmeasurrev} for review of dynamical approaches to measurement problem, it is not overwhelmingly accepted, and some questions and criticisms have been raised~\cite{decohcollapse,qmdecoherprob,qmphil}.
+For instance, it is argued~\cite{qmdecoherprob} that two possible outcomes cannot evolve from a single initial state from any {\it deterministic} unitary evolution.
+Therefore, stochasticity of possible outcomes cannot arise except in presence of hidden variables and correlations.
+However, this argument is based on the assumption of determinism, which is in contradiction with observations.
+Moreover, this reasoning does not apply to the case of a unitary but discontinuous evolution operator.
+Assuming a unitary evolution operator $U$ depending on a variable $v$ is applied to an initial state $|0\rangle$, if $U(v)$ is discontinuous at $v_0$, then: \be |A\rangle = U(v_0 + \epsilon) |0\rangle \biggl |_{\epsilon \rightarrow 0} \neq |B\rangle = U(v_0 - \epsilon) |0\rangle \biggl |_{\epsilon \rightarrow 0} \ee A measurement apparatus can be defined as a system with such a property~\cite{qmsymmbreak}.